bdelacretaz/openwhisk-playground/wasm/README.md

 It's the same code actually, with minor differences but I'm using a Docker image to build the WebAssembly code to avoid requiring a potentially complex installation for that - you just need Docker.

+It's a very simple example of calling a function written in C from JavaScript code, which can run with the standard Apche OpenWhisk NodeJS runtime.
+Adapting this to other languages that compile to WASM should be easy.

 Prerequisites
 ---
 Docker to run the WASM build - or see the build script if you have the Emscripten